A Resource List for Endometriosis

 If you are based in England you have access to Excision Surgeons on the NHS.
 Did you know that no matter what region you are based in, you can request a referral to an NHS excision specialist even if they are out of your area using the choose and book option?
 This option gives patients a choice.
 If you want to access excision surgery on the NHS in England and don't have a surgeon in your area you can request a referral to any surgeon in England using the choose and book option.
 Find out more about your rights here.

-Please bear in mind, that unfortunately, the choose and book system does not extend to the rest of the UK and that if you want to see an NHS excision specialist in England but you are in Wales, Scotland or NI, you will either have to try & get an NHS trust transfer or pay for the care privately.
+Please bear in mind, that unfortunately, the choose and book system does not extend to the rest of the UK and that if you want to see an NHS excision specialist but you are in Scotland or NI, you will either have to try & get an NHS trust transfer (which involves proving to a healthcare trust or tribunal why they should fund your care out of area) or pay for the care privately.

 I really hope that this information helps you!